What is the required MPH fieldwork?

 - A Director of Research at a PH organization such as the Maternity Care Coalition or the Food Trust

 - A faculty member at Penn overseeing a community based public health initiative that is engaged in fieldwork with a specific community or population.

 The preceptor must agree to collaboratively work with the student to design the fieldwork experience, develop a set of learning objectives and goals, outline the expected scope of work and describe the roles and responsibilities of all parties involved.
 Once the project has started, the Community Preceptor is responsible for supervising the student in the field, assessing their performance, and assuring the student experience is rich and effective.

 Specific tasks include:

 - Orient the student to the project/organization, to other staff members and to the community in which the project/organization is located.

-- Collaborate with the student to create a work schedule for the RFE.
+- Collaborate with the student to create a work schedule for their fieldwork.